greenelab/deep-review/sections/07_conclusions.md

 specific tasks, in many cases they would still be unable to fully grasp the bigger picture.
-Deep neural networks are also prone to mistakes that humans are much more unlikely to make, such as incorrectly classifying negative images [@arXiv:1703.06857], an important reminder that these algorithms do not really understand or "recognise the semantic of the object", they merely "memorize the inputs".
+Deep neural networks are also prone to mistakes that humans are much more unlikely to make, such as incorrectly classifying negative images [@arxiv:1703.06857], an important reminder that these algorithms do not really understand or "recognise the semantic of the object".
 Until true and reliable artificial intelligence becomes standard in the laboratory and in the clinic, the human factor still has a critical role to play.
 In some cases, cooperation between human experts and deep learning algorithms can achieve better performance than either of them individually [@tag:Wang2016_breast_cancer].
-Particularly for sample and patient classification tasks, we expect deep learning methods to complement and assist biomedical researchers rather than compete with or even replace them.
+Especially for sample and patient classification tasks, we expect deep learning methods to complement and assist biomedical researchers rather than compete with or even replace them.

 Even if deep learning in biology and healthcare is not yet transformative today, we are extremely optimistic about its future.
 Given how rapidly deep learning